Concealed Damage: How to Reduce Freight Claim Risk

 However, every company has different or unique processes for accepting concealed damage freight claims.

 As such, it is always a good idea to ask them about their concealed damage freight claim process before sending out the shipment.
-If you work with a 3PL or freight forwarding company, contact them first and have them handle the situation.
+If you work with a freight management partner, contact them first and have them handle the situation.

 Most carriers want you to prove that they were the ones responsible for the damage.
 This is a fair request and you should immediately take as many pictures as possible.
 By doing so, you leave no room for doubt about whether the freight was damaged before or after delivery.